0xAnon101/mini-react-boilerplate/README.md

 I keep the minimal config exposed so anyone could analyse and study it, play with it, and improve it.
 I always change it on my own projects to be more specific.
 Adding this to the core package would only increase the complexity quite a lot, and I want to keep it as minimal and functional as possible on the boilerplate.

+## What to do ?
+- Just clone the repo and do npm install